jrsharp/jrsharp.github.io/_posts/2016-10-10-bare-metal-macintosh-programming-part-2.markdown

 efforts to link these output routines to newlib's stubs for terminal output, which allows us to use things like `puts()`.

+...so stay tuned for part 3:

+ - GCC linker scripts and relocatable code
+ - Newlib port/implementation
+ - Keyboard input routine?

+And in the meantime, please feel free to checkout out [the repository](https://github.com/jrsharp/HappyJon) and lend a hand.
+I'm hopeful that these efforts will prove useful to others.